twinanda/ml-cookbook/nim-samples/boltz-2/README.md

 #### CLI with custom URL

-Specify the custom URL as `--base-url` in the command line.
+Similarly, the `boltz2` CLI command also has the same assumption.
+To mitigate the issue, specify the URL to Boltz2 NIM deployed on Nebius as `--base-url` in the command line.
 For example, use the following command to check the health of the NIM deployment.

 ```bash
 boltz2 --base-url <base_url> health